 You already know what a warped brake rotor feels like; pulsing pedals, brake grab, and excessive brake noise are common, but so too is a long brake pedal, which can be dangerous.

-The pads are designed to ride close to the rotor, but a warped rotor pushes the pads further away, meaning it takes greater brake pedal force and travel to make pad rotor contact.
+The pads are designed to ride close to the rotor, but a warped rotor pushes the pads further away, requiring greater brake pedal force and travel to make pad-to-rotor contact.
 And greater travel means it takes longer, and time is crucial when emergency braking.

 Yep, a warped rotor is dangerous, and not just because they take longer to work but also because a warped rotor is far more likely to fracture and break up, causing either a lack of brakes or wheel lock up, both highly dangerous.